loathengine/Empirical-Percision/README.md

 ## Comparing Extreme Spread and Mean Radius

-**Extreme Spread (ES)** measures the distance between the two furthest shots, emphasizing the least favorable outcomes.
+Extreme Spread (ES) measures the distance between the two furthest shots, analyzing only the two worst shots.
 Relying solely on small groups or excluding outliers introduces bias, which may benefit promotional efforts but undermine objective testing.
 Every recorded shot enhances the dataset’s integrity.

 ES remains useful for diagnosing significant malfunctions.
 For instance, a $7,000 rifle advertised as sub-0.5 MOA yielding a 6-inch ES after three shots suggests issues such as unsecured optics or defective ammunition, requiring no further testing to identify a problem.